hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

 -  **minLruTailAge**

-- default value: 0
+- default value: 0 (means disabled)

 - semantics: min tail age for an AC to be eligible to be a victim

 -  **maxLruTailAge**

-- default value: 0
+- default value: 0 (means disabled)

 - semantics: max tail age for an allocation class to be excluded from being a receiver